Online Active Model Selection for Pre-trained Classifiers: EXPERIMENTS

 \emph{Label Efficient Prediction/Passive Learning}.
-We implement \citep{cesa2005minimizing} by querying the label of each round randomly with a fixed probability $u_t=\varepsilon$.
+We implement \citep{cesa2005minimizing} by querying the label of each round randomly with a fixed probability $\query_t=\varepsilon$.
 For a fair comparison, we restrict our interest merely to the data instances in which at least two models disagree, as others are non-informative in the ranking of models.
-In our evaluation, for having an expected number of $b$ queries in a stream of size $T$, we set the query probability to $\epsilon = b/T$.
-Note that our way of setting $\epsilon$ depends on the whole stream in order to make results comparable in terms of the number of queries, as we shall drop the non-informative samples first.
+In our evaluation, we set the query probability to $\epsilon = b/T$ for having an expected number of $b$ queries in a stream of size $T$.
+Note that our way of setting $\epsilon$ depends on the whole stream for having comparable results in terms of the number of queries, as we shall drop the non-informative samples first.

-\emph{Query by Committee/Vote Entropy}.
-We use~\cite{Dagan1995CommitteBasedSamp} and adapt it to the streaming setting as a disagreement-based selective sampling baseline.
-Upon seeing each instance, we measure the disagreement between the model predictions $p_t$ to compute the query probability.
-In our implementation, we consider every pre-trained model as a committee member and use {\it vote entropy} \citep{Dagan1995CommitteBasedSamp} as the disagreement measure.
+\emph{QBC/Vote Entropy}.
+We use the method of ~\citet{Dagan1995CommitteBasedSamp} and adapt it to the streaming setting as a disagreement-based selective sampling baseline.
+Upon seeing each instance, we measure the disagreement between the model predictions to compute the query probability.
+In our implementation, we consider every pre-trained model as a committee member and use vote entropy as the disagreement measure.